 The main options

-There are three main settings you need to set to get your operation working: Duration, Price and stack sizes.
+There are three main settings you need to set to get your operation working: Duration, Price and Auction quantity.

 Duration is the first option you get to.
 Duration will depend on how likely you are to be undercut, and how often you have the time to repost.
 For most markets I think 24H or 48H is optimal.
 The downside to longer durations is of course that you pay a larger deposit fee which is lost if the item does not sell.
 So if your item would always either sell or get undercut within 12 hours, you are better off with 12 hour auctions.